browserengineering/book/book/invalidation.md

         # ...
 ```

-This reuses an existing `BlockLayout` object if possible.
-But note
-that right after `child` is created, it is *appended to* the the
+However, if you try them, these changes don't actually work, because
+reusing a layout object also means we are running `layout` multiple
+times on the same object.
+That's not what we were doing before, and it
+doesn't work.
+For example, after the `DocumentLayout` creates its
-`children` array:
+child `BlockLayout`, it *appends* it to the `children` array:

 ``` {.python}
 class DocumentLayout: